Vuzeta/App-Invite-Party/README.md

 ### Description

-The "Invite" application was created on the basis of the course on the TeamTreeHouse platform.
+The "Invite Party" application was created on the basis of the course on the TeamTreeHouse platform.
 The application helps to compose a list of participants for any event.

 ------------
 ### Technology used: